-- proposed land uses; - density of population and sequence of development; - general location of major transportation routes and public utilities; and - any other matters Council considers necessary.
+- the proposed sequence of development; - proposed land uses; - density of population and sequence of development; - general location of major transportation routes and public utilities; and - any other matters Council considers necessary.

-The policies in an area structure plan form a bridge between the general planning policies contained in the County Plan and the more detailed planning and design direction contained in a conceptual scheme or a master site development plan.
-Area structure plan policies must align with the County Plan and applicable County policies.
+The policies in an area structure plan form a bridge between the general planning policies contained in the Municipal Development Plan County Plan and the more detailed planning and design direction contained in a conceptual scheme or a master site development plan.
+Area structure plan policies must align with the Municipal Development Plan County Plan and applicable County policies.
 The area structure plan must be based on sound planning principles and respond to the particular natural and built form of the plan area.